tabarra/txAdmin/docs/dev_notes.md

 - [ ] Hotkey navigation and controls?
     - at least hotkey to jump to the playerlist filter, and

+- [ ] Anonymous admin actions (issue #893)
+    - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)
+- [ ] maybe use [this lib](https://www.npmjs.com/package/ntp-time-sync) to check for clock skew so i can remove the complexity of dealing with possible desync between core and ui on player modal, scheduler, etc;

 - [ ] write some automated tests for the auth logic and middlewares
 - [ ] instead of showing cfg errors when trying to start server, just show "there are errors in your cfg file" and link the user to the cfg editor page